Varnishing an oil painting: it’s the final step before finishing your masterpiece. So it’s not something you want to rush.

 - You only need one layer.

 - Assemble the cover.
 You can get creative with this and use whatever you have around the house.
-I usually prop my canvas up at a 90 degree angle with my easel.
+After the varnish has dried to the point of being sticky (not runny or wet) I usually prop my canvas up at a 90 degree angle with my easel.
 I then put a clean plastic cover over the top (making sure it’s not touching the painting).

 - Gamvar takes 18-24 hours to dry.
 Damar varnish will take several days.

 - Prop your painting up vertically in a dust-free room.
 It’s ideal for both the room and the spray to be at room temperature.

 - Check the nozzle for build up of varnish residue and clean it if there’s any stuck in there.